StuMinch/RemoveLyncCerts/README.md

 There are two ways you can use this workaround:

+Option 1:

-1. Copy the rlc.ps1 script to your server and run it manually.
+- Copy the rlc.ps1 script to your server and run it manually.

-Or:
+Option 2:

-2. Clone the RemoveLyncCerts repo.
+- Clone the RemoveLyncCerts repo.

 - Open Task Scheduler and select "Create Basic Task..."